IBM/watson-nao-robot/DEBUGGING.md

 * Refer to sections 5 & 6 in the documentation regarding the usage of Node-RED flow.
 Please make sure to update the Node-RED based URL in the json file before importing it into the Node-RED editor.

-Watson Assistant for Business
+Watson Assistant
 --------

-* Make sure that the Watson Assistant for Business service credentials which had been noted down in step 2 and and Workspace ID which had been noted down in step 3, has been updated in the Watson Assistant for Business node in Node Red Flow according to step 5.
+* Make sure that the Watson Assistant service credentials which had been noted down in step 2 and and Workspace ID which had been noted down in step 3, has been updated in the Watson Assistant node in Node Red Flow according to step 5.